pykong/Borg-DQN/README.md

 ### ELK Stack

-The [ELK stack](https://www.elastic.co/de/elastic-stack), comprising Elasticsearch, Logstash, and Kibana, serves as a battle-tested trio for managing, processing, and visualizing data in real-time, making it ideal for observing training progress and replay memory growth in Borg-DQN.
+The [ELK stack](https://www.elastic.co/de/elastic-stack), comprising `Elasticsearch`, `Logstash`, and `Kibana`, serves as a battle-tested trio for managing, processing, and visualizing data in real-time, making it ideal for observing training progress and replay memory growth in Borg-DQN.
 Elasticsearch acts as a search and analytics engine with robust database characteristics, allowing for quick retrieval and analysis of large datasets.
 Logstash seamlessly ingests data from Kafka through a declarative pipeline configuration, eliminating the need for custom code.
 Kibana leverages this integration to provide a user-customizable dashboard, all components being from Elastic, ensuring compatibility and stability.

 ### Development